England, Wales and Northern Ireland aerial photography

 Historical military maps

-Much of the declassified aerial imagery at TARA was used to create military maps.
+Much of the declassified aerial imagery at NCAP was used to create military maps.
 The mapping supported military operations and provided a means to geo-catalogue aerial imagery.
 The following links are to organisations holding this mapping:

 Cambridge University: The Map Room at the University Library allows access to British GSGS military mapping released by the UK Ministry of Defence.